corda/corda/docs/source/api-transactions.rst

 Reference input states
 ~~~~~~~~~~~~~~~~~~~~~~

-A reference input state is a ``ContractState`` which can be referred to in a transaction by the contracts of input and
-output states but whose contract is not executed as part of the transaction verification process.
-Furthermore,
-reference states are not consumed when the transaction is committed to the ledger but they are checked for
-"current-ness".
-In other words, the contract logic isn't run for the referencing transaction only.
-It's still a normal
-state when it occurs in an input or output position.

-Reference data states enable many parties to "reuse" the same state in their transactions as reference data whilst
-still allowing the reference data state owner the capability to update the state.

 A reference input state is added to a transaction as a ``ReferencedStateAndRef``.
 A ``ReferencedStateAndRef`` can be
 obtained from a ``StateAndRef`` by calling the ``StateAndRef.referenced()`` method which returns a
 ``ReferencedStateAndRef``.